SomalRudra/KTagLib/README.md

 Kotlin bindings for [TagLib](https://github.com/taglib/taglib)

-Gradle:
+To get a Git project into your build:

+Step 1.
+Add the JitPack repository to your build file

-Step 1.Add it in your root build.gradle at the end of repositories:
+Add it in your root build.gradle at the end of repositories:

 	allprojects {
 		repositories {